Among the Hidden: Plot summary

-One day, Luke sees the face of kid in a window of a house that he knows already has two children.
-About a month later, he runs over to the house out of curiosity and is caught by the child he saw in the window, Jen Talbot.
+One day, Luke sees the face of a child in a window of a house that he knows already has two children.
+The next month, he runs over to the house out of curiosity and is caught by the child he saw in the window, Jen Talbot.
 She reveals that she is also a third child.
-Jen introduces Luke to a chatroom for other third children - they call themselves Shadow Children.
+Jen introduces Luke to a chatroom for other third children.
+The participants call themselves Shadow Children.
 The two become friends and Luke visits Jen as much as he can.

 Jen, who strongly disagrees with the government, tries to persuade Luke that the government is wrong.
 Later, at home, he begins to feel guilty for taking up food and supplies that could be used for other people.
-Jen tells Luke of a rally.
-Luke refuses to go, saying that he's too scared.
+Jen tells Luke about a rally.
+Luke refuses to go and tells Jen he is too afraid.
 Jen gets upset and tells him to leave.
-He is angry at her and wishes that the Population Police would shoot her during the rally.
-After thinking that, he realizes that he shouldn't have thought that.
+He is angry at her and wishes that the Population Police would shoot her during the rally, but he regrets having this thought.
 That night, she sneaks over to his house and they reconcile before she says goodbye.

 The next morning, Luke is paranoid about what has happened.
 There has been no report of any rally.
 Growing more afraid of what may have happened to Jen, he breaks into her home again, but there is no sign of her.
 He runs into the computer room and logs into the chatroom.
 He sends a message in the chatroom asking if anyone knows what became of her, but there is no reply.
 A man steps into the room with a gun.
 He asks who Luke is and how he knows Jen.
-Luke reveals himself as another Shadow Child who is friends with Jen and demands to know where Jen is.
-The man, who is Jen's father, lowers the gun.
+Luke reveals himself as a Shadow Child who is friends with Jen and demands to know where she is.
+The man, who is revealed to be Mr. Talbot, Jen's father, lowers the gun.
 He explains that Jen and forty other children were shot and killed in the rally.

-The Population Police suddenly turn up and demand to come in.
-The government had begun monitoring the chatroom after the rally.
-Luke hides while Mr. Talbot diffuses the situation.

-Mr. Talbot forges a fake I.D. for Luke so he can move away, and Luke begins a new life as Lee Grant.
-He begins going to a boarding school.
+The Population Police arrive and demand to enter the home as the government had begun to monitor use of the Shadow Children chatroom after the rally.
+Luke hides while Mr. Talbot defuses the situation.
+Mr. Talbot forges legal identification for Luke so he can run away, and Luke assumes the identity of Lee Grant, a child who lost his life in a skiing accident.
+At the end of the book, he begins attending a boarding school.